 When diagnosing ASD, professionals like psychiatrists and psychologists use the Diagnostic and Statistical Manual of Mental Disorders (DSM-5)

 .
-This tool breaks down the signs and symptoms of ASD into categories.
-It also states how many of these signs must be present in each category to get a definite diagnosis of ASD for your child.
+This tool breaks down the signs and symptoms of ASD into categories and says how many of these signs must be present in each category to get a definite diagnosis of ASD for your child.
 DSM-5 also ranks the severity of symptoms.

 Funding for assessment and diagnosis of autism spectrum disorder